 - Improving Skin Health

-Idebenone’s anti-oxidant properties hint to the possibility of the drug being effective for boosting skin health.
+Idebenone’s anti-oxidant properties hint at the possibility of the drug being effective for boosting skin health.
 Scientists have pursued this and conducted several studies both in humans and animals.
 In one trial, the drug was used topically for around 6 weeks on ladies who had suffered moderate sun damage.
 It is reported that Idebenone improved hydration, wrinkles, and roughness of the skin.
 Another trial showed that it protected the skin against UV damage.

-Unfortunately, it’s hard to conclusively tell the short and long term effects of the topical application of Idebenone based on the few trials available.
+Unfortunately, it’s hard to conclusively tell the short and long-term effects of the topical application of Idebenone based on the few trials available.

 Side Effects of Idebenone